Services for Persons with Print Disabilities

 - According to the Copyright Act (section 32), a print disability is: a learning, physical or visual disability that impairs a person from reading conventional print.

 Alberta public libraries that participate in the network have access to resources that respond to the needs of people with print disabilities.
-The province, through PLSB, funds access to the National Network of Equitable Library Service (NNELS) and the Centre for Equitable Library Access (CELA) for public libraries.
+The province, through PLSB, funds access to the National Network for Equitable Library Service (NNELS) and the Centre for Equitable Library Access (CELA) for public libraries.
 Alberta is the only province currently implanting both NNELS and CELA, the tow national strategies developed to help public libraries serve people with print disabilities.
 These two organisations offer unique, but complementary, services.

 NNELS is a co-operative network building an online digital repository of alternative format titles.
 NNELS offers its users a record-on-demand service, where the organisation records material requested by users.

 CELA gives public libraries access to 230,000 alternative format titles for provision to library patrons in a variety of formats.
 Available collections include audio books, magazines, newspapers, and described video in the patron's format of choice.